customgpt/CustomGPT/README.md

 Before you get started, ensure that you have the following prerequisites:

-- You have proper access to an API endpoints such as ChimeraGPT, Pawam.krd Skailar, or any API that is based off ChatGPT.
+- You have proper access to an API endpoints such as ChimeraGPT, Pawam.krd, Skailar, or any API that is based off ChatGPT.
 - Android device or emulator running Android 6.0 (Marshmallow) or above.

 ## Installation